rahull0328/coffeeMania/README.md

 - **Category Management**: Effortlessly create and manage categories to keep products well-organized.
 - **Product Management**: Admins can add, edit, or remove products, ensuring the menu stays updated.
 - **User Monitoring**: View and monitor current user activity on the site, providing insights into user engagement.
+- **Order Monitoring**: View and monitor current orders activity on the site, providing insights into order engagement.
 ---

 ### 💻 **Tech Stack**